Booking hacks for hotels and flights became really popular, but booking hacks for hostels? Booking hostels has become more and more complex over time.

 Again, this might be the case because of the Booking.com being more critical.

-Last but not least, let us have a closer look on, well, us!
+Last but not least, let us have a closer look at, well, us!

 Hostelgeeks is the only website for hostels that does not offer any hostel booking service.
 We are a brand of the finest hostels in the world, but do no provide any service to confirm bookings.

-We are your community and gateway to the best hostels; nothing more, nothing less.
+We are your community and gateway to the best hostels, the 5 star hostels; nothing more, nothing less.

 There is no cheapest hostel booking site that ALWAYS gives you the best price.
 This is simply impossible.